yugabyte/yugabyte-db/docs/content/index.md

 ![Tunably consistent reads](/images/tunably-consistent-reads.png)

 ### Multi-datacenter ready with sync and async replication options
-YugaByte can be easily deployed across multiple datacenters.
+YugaByte can be easily deployed across multiple datacenters with sync replication for primary data (where replicas act as voting members) and async replication for timeline consistent data (where replicas act as non-voting/observing members).
+Note that async replication is a feature restricted to [YugaByte Enterprise Edition](/#product-editions).

 ### Multi-API
-YugaByte currently supports 2 open APIs namely [Apache Cassandra Query Language (CQL)](https://docs.datastax.com/en/cql/3.1/cql/cql_reference/cqlReferenceTOC.html) and [Redis] (https://redis.io/commands) command library.
+YugaByte currently supports 2 popular APIs namely [Apache Cassandra Query Language (CQL)](https://docs.datastax.com/en/cql/3.1/cql/cql_reference/cqlReferenceTOC.html) and [Redis] (https://redis.io/commands) command library.
 SQL support is on the roadmap.

 ### Multi-model
-YugaByte can be used to model multiple different data workloads such as Flexible schema, Time-series, Key-value.
+YugaByte can be used to model multiple different data workloads such as flexible schema, time-series, key-value.
 The first 2 models are best built using CQL while the last one lends itself to the Redis command library.

 ### Multi-cloud
 YugaByte is inspired by [Google Cloud Spanner](https://cloud.google.com/spanner/) from an architectural standpoint but instead of using proprietary infrastructure (such as TrueTime) that Spanner uses, YugaByte is built to run on commodity infrastructure.
 In other words, there is no cloud lock-in with YugaByte and it can be run on any of the public clouds or an on-premises/private datacenter.

 ## Key benefits

-### Cloud-native technical operations

-- **Simple scalability**: Linear, fast & reliable scalability from 1 to 1000s nodes with automatic sharding and re-balancing
-- **Zero downtime and zero data loss operations**: Highly available under any unplanned infrastructure failure or any planned software/hardware upgrade
-- **Multi-datacenter deployments simplified**: 1-click geo-redundant deployments across multiple availability zones & regions on public/private/hybrid clouds as well as across multiple on-premises data centers
-- **Online cross-cloud mobility**: move across cloud infrastructure providers without any lock-in
-- **Hardware flexibility**: seamlessly move from one type of compute and storage to another for cost and performance reasons

 ### Agile application development